liflab/beepbeep-3-book/markdown/advanced/README.md

 Set 1: [A, B, C, D]
 ```

 Note how after the second call to `pull`, the variable `set1` is a set that contains the first two events, "A" and "B".
 Two calls to `pull` later, variable `set2` contains, as expected, the first four events.
 The last call to `println` is more surprising.
 It reveals that `set1` now also contains the first four events!
-This is because the variables `set1` and `set2` actually are two references to the same object.
+This is because the variables `set1` and `set2` are actually two references to the same object.
 In other words, processor `PutInto` keeps returning the same `Set`, each time with a new element added to it.
 We say that `PutInto` is a <!--\index{mutator processor} \textbf{mutator}-->**mutator**<!--/i--> processor: it modifies the state of the objects it returns.

 If we want to have a different set for every output event, we must rather use [`PutIntoNew`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/util/Sets/PutIntoNew.html).
 Upon each input event, this processor creates a new set, copies the content of the previous one, and adds the <!--\index{Sets@\texttt{Sets}!PutIntoNew@\texttt{PutIntoNew}}  new-->new<!--/i--> event into it.
 Since this processor performs a copy every time, it runs much slower than `PutInto`.

 ### List-specific objects

 Functions and processors that work on arbitrary collections obviously also work on lists.
-BeepBeep provides a few more for collections that are *ordered*, such as lists and arrays.
+BeepBeep provides a few more of these for collections that are *ordered*, such as lists and arrays.
 For example, [`NthElement`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/util/NthElement.html) is a function that returns the <!--\index{NthElement@\texttt{NthElement}} element-->element<!--/i--> at the *n*-th position in an ordered collection.

 The [`Lists`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/util/Lists.html) class defines two processors that work on lists in a special way.
 The first is called [`Pack`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/util/Lists/Pack.html) and has two input pipes.
 The first, called the *data* pipe, is a stream of arbitrary events.
 The second, called the *control* pipe, is a stream of Boolean values.
 You may remember that the `Filter` processor seen in the previous chapter had two similarly-named input pipes.